-To demonstrate that \texttt{MultiFIT} properly controls the FWER we executed 2,000 simulations with the default tuning parameters for various sample sizes.
-The underlying data $\{X_{1i}\}$, $\{X_{2i}\}$, $\{Y_{1i}\}$ and $\{Y_{2i}\}$ are drawn independently from a standard normal distribution for $i\in\{1,\hdots,n\}$ with $n \in \{100,200,\hdots,2000\}$. \textbf{Figure \ref{fig:fwer}} shows the estimated FWER for \texttt{MultiFIT} with different variations for the independence tests on each table and multiple testing adjustment options: Fisher's exact test, Fisher's exact test with mid-p corrected $p$-values (see \cite{agresti2007} for a discussion on the mid-$p$ correction), Fisher's exact test with a modified Holm correction of \cite{zhuguo2017} and an approximation for Fisher's exact test based on the normal approximation of the central hypergeometric distribution with Holm's multiple testing adjustment.
+To demonstrate that \texttt{MultiFIT} properly controls the level we executed 500 simulations with the default tuning parameters for various sample sizes.
+The underlying data $\{X_{1i}\}$, $\{X_{2i}\}$, $\{Y_{1i}\}$ and $\{Y_{2i}\}$ are drawn independently from a standard normal distribution for $i\in\{1,\hdots,n\}$ with $n \in \{100,200,\hdots,2000\}$. \textbf{Figure~\ref{fig:fwer}} shows the estimated level for \texttt{MultiFIT} with different variations for the independence tests on each table and multiple testing adjustment options on Fisher's exact test with mid-$p$ corrected $p$-values (see \cite{agresti2007} for a discussion on the mid-$p$ correction).

-The results confirm the theoretical guarantees that the FWER can be controlled at any given level $\alpha$.
-In fact the procedure appears to be a bit conservative in controlling the FWER.
+The results confirm the theoretical guarantees that the level can be controlled at any given level $\alpha$.
+In fact, the procedure appears to be a bit conservative in controlling the level.
 Note, although $\bX$ and $\bY$ are independent under the null hypothesis, the dependency structure between the different margins of $\bX$ is arbitrary, as well as the dependency structure between the different margins of $\bY$.
 Therefore, this simulation is not exhaustive.
-However, we repeated the estimation of the FWER under various dependency structures for the margins, and the results are consistent with these that are shown here.
+However, we repeated the estimation of the level under various dependency structures for the margins, and the results are consistent with these that are shown here.